-Air-Source Heat Pump (ASHP) – air-source unitary heat pump model is a product other than a packaged terminal heat pump, which consists of one or more assemblies, powered by single phase electric current, rated below 65,000 Btu per hour, utilizing an indoor conditioning coil, compressor, and refrigerant-to-outdoor air heat exchanger to provide air heating, and may also provide air cooling, dehumidifying, humidifying circulating, and air cleaning.
+Air-Source Heat Pump (ASHP) - air-source unitary heat pump model is a product other than a packaged terminal heat pump, which consists of one or more assemblies, powered by single-phase electric current, rated below 65,000 Btu per hour, utilizing an indoor conditioning coil, compressor, and refrigerant-to-outdoor air heat exchanger to provide air heating, and may also offer air cooling, dehumidifying, humidifying circulating, and air cleaning.

 Independent Testing | Energy Star Heat Pumps

 While Energy Star sets the efficiency guidelines for using the energy star logo on an air source heat pump, the manufacturers are responsible for testing the equipment using a certified third-party testing agency.
 For this, many HVAC manufacturers turn to AHRI to test their equipment.
 The testing procedures are stringent, and of course, the manufacturer pays for the test in addition to providing the equipment for testing.

 Testing specifications and standards for testing are typically derived from professional organizations and used by AHRI to conduct the specific test for the air source heat pump.
 Testing is very involved and requires the manufacturer to pass a specific test to pass for Energy Star labeling.
 Some professional Organizations where the tests are derived include:

 - ASHRAE - American Society of Heating, Refrigerating and Air-Conditioning Engineers